micheg/phaser3-es6-boilerplate/README.md

 npm run build
 ```

-If you'd like to see anything else added to this project, feel free to open an issue! 😇
+this project is an updated version of: https://github.com/saricden/phaser3-es6-boilerplate